backdrop/backdrop-issues/procedures/issue-template--release--minor.md

         * Use the text "The database update script does **not** need to be run."
         * or "It will be necessary to run the update script (located at /update.php) for this release."
     - [ ] Include changelog since last version:
-      - Before the milestone has been closed:
-        * Clean up issue titles for fixed issues.
-        * Check that each issue has accurate labels.
-      - Once the milestone has been closed:
         * Navigate to [Actions](https://github.com/backdrop/backdrop-issues/actions)
         * Select the most recent time "Release Notes Generator" has been run.
         * Download the `release-notes` artifact attached to the generator.